Pikmin (video game): Re-releases

-Pikmin and its sequel Pikmin 2 are part of the New Play Control series, a selection of GameCube video game remakes with additional support for features of the Wii.
+Pikmin and its sequel Pikmin 2 are part of the New Play Control series, a selection of GameCube ports with additional support for features of the Wii.
 The port of Pikmin was announced on October 2, 2008, in a press conference held by Nintendo as one of the debut titles in the New Play Control line.
 It was later released on December 25, 2008, in Japan, February 6, 2009, in Europe and March 9, 2009, in North America (original version only).
 New Play Control!
 Pikmin uses the Wii Remote, and requires the player to point and click on the screen to do various tasks instead of manually moving a cursor with a control stick.
 It was also announced that the game saves day-by-day records of the player's playthrough, allowing the player to restart from any recorded day of their choice.
 In an interview, director Shigefumi Hino stated that besides adding motion controls, they wanted to include the ability to go back to saves they have made in the past, allowing players to replay all 30 days one by one in order to improve.
 HD remasters of Pikmin and Pikmin 2 for Nintendo Switch were announced and released digitally on June 21, 2023, and were released physically on September 22, 2023.